Ministry of Housing Communities and Local Government (MHCLG)

 Background

 The Ministry of Housing, Communities and Local Government (MHCLG) is the UK Government department responsible for local government structure, housing policy, planning, and devolution.
 Its Secretary of State is Steve Reed MP (since July 2024).
-In 2026, MHCLG has been at the centre of a politically damaging series of decisions around local election postponements.
-On 16 February 2026, Reed reversed the department's policy of postponing 30 local elections in Local Government Reorganisation (LGR) areas, citing updated legal advice — having previously planned to delay them.
-The department then paid Reform UK approximately £100,000 in legal costs after Reform successfully challenged the postponement in the Divisional Court.
+In the run-up to the 7 May 2026 elections, MHCLG was at the centre of a politically damaging reversal: on 16 February 2026 Reed reversed the department's policy of postponing 30 local elections in Local Government Reorganisation areas, citing updated legal advice, and agreed to pay Reform UK approximately £100,000 in legal costs after Reform successfully challenged the postponement in the Divisional Court.
+The department announced a £63 million support package for LGR areas running the reinstated elections.